toby222a/toby222a.github.io/README.md

 Average of Recovery Rate (%) based on disease category: this explains the rate at which people recover based on age

-average healthcare access over the years with Age group
+average healthcare access over the years with Age group : This explains the average age range that have access to healthcare over the years

-Average Treatment Cost (USD) by disease category
+Average Treatment Cost (USD) by disease category: This explains the cost to treat difeerent disease based on category

-Average of Healthcare Access (%) by country
+Average of Healthcare Access (%) by country: this shows the rate at which each country provide access to patients

-sum of income per country (top 5)
+sum of income per country (top 5): this shows how much income made based on each country

 **Key findings:**